Selection of projects - with significant creative and technical involvement in production.

 Remy Martin - One Life/Live Them with Jeremy Renner - HDR environment panorama

-The VFX were mostly seamless transitions between scenes through continuous camera motion and performance cross over.
+The VFX were mostly seamless transitions between scenes through continuous camera motion with performance cross over.
 In addition there was a rooftop sequence, where Jeremy is chased by thugs.
-The rooftop was a built set at Sony Picture Studios, Culver City.
+The rooftop was a full scale built set at Sony Pictures Studios, Culver City.

 Following a discussion with Jake and Ryoko (the directors Ne-O), we would need an elevated cityscape backdrop covering at least 220 degrees.
 The only place with high rise buildings in LA is Downtown.
 After scouting on Google maps I found a car park - with surrounding buildings a fair distance away (a good thing).
 Once Jake and Ryoko had signed off the location, I went off with an assistant and filmed on the rooftop in 3 positions - at magic hour and then at dusk.
-In excess of 500 stills were shot to capture the two 220 degree 24K panorama, with 9 stops HDR latitude.
+In excess of 500 stills were shot to capture the two 220 degree 24K UHD panorama, with 9 stops HDR latitude.

-This 'translight' was shot before we filmed on the rooftop set and before the blocking and chase choreography had been established.
+This UHD HDR had to be shot before we filmed on the rooftop set and before the blocking and chase choreography had been established - for logistical reasons - so it was important to cover the entire set background to suit every possible camera POV.

 Above is the finished 60".
 The action was choreographed and filmed AFTER the panorama.
 Superb transitions and seamless VFX work by Dan Adams and team @ The Mill